scp756-221/course-site/docs/a0/page.md

-## Create an EC2 key pair
+## Create an EC2 ssh key pair

 You will also need an EC2 key pair for SSHing into the master node of your EMR Spark cluster.

-**Perform this step on a private computer, not a publicly-shared machine.
+**Perform this step on a private computer (e.g., your personal laptop), not a publicly-shared machine (e.g., a CSIL workstation).
 You will be downloading a private key that will serve as your identification to AWS machine instances.**

 1. Sign on using your IAM administrative user.